GhostFire90/TeachingC/Ideas/Loops.md

 }
 ```

-Lets break this down. `int i = 0` is the initialization, we create a new variable named i and set it to 0. `i < 10` thi
+Lets break this down. `int i = 0` is the initialization this happens once, we create a new variable named i and set it to 0.

+`i < 10` this checks if i is still less than 10 this runs before the code every loop, if it is, it runs the code in the curly braces.

+Then finally `i++` This runs after the code in the curly braces gets run, basically what it means is after the code runs, add 1 to i.

+### Pros
+For-loops are mostly used for when you know when the loop needs to end, how many